 Deep Dish is baked in an iron skillet or a round, steel pan.
 Due to its thickness, it requires a long cooking time, up to 45 minutes.
 In order to compensate for this long cooking time, the ingredients are placed on the pizza "upside down," starting with the cheese and finishing with the sauce.

-While we do not condone any type of repercussions, we're not responsible for whatever happens to the vehicle of whoever offends the Gods of Dibs.
-Don't say we didn't warn you.
+While we do not condone any type of repercussions if the Dibs are not respected, don't say we didn't warn you.

 Edens (Expressway) - aka Interstate (I) 94, aka (U.S.) Route 41.